Dieter Dolezel

 Dieter Dolezel (born 28 July 1977) is a German composer and electronic guitarist.

 Life

 Dolezel was born in Munich.
-After initially studying philosophy at the Ludwig Maximilian University of Munich, he first studied guitar at the Richard-Strauss-Konservatorium München.
+After initially studying philosophy at LMU Munich, he first studied guitar at the Richard-Strauss-Konservatorium München.
 This was followed by composition studies with Wilfried Hiller and Louis Andriessen as well as various master classes with Tristan Murail, Alvin Curran and Richard Ayres, among others.
 In 2002, he founded the doArte Foundation, for which he is still active in an advisory capacity.

 Performances of his works have taken place at the Gaudeamus Foundation Music Week, the Hamburg Klangwerktage, novembermusic, at the Prinzregententheater in Munich and at the Auditorium Parco della Musica Santa Cecilia in Rome.
 Among the performers of his music are the Ensemble Modern, the King's Singers, Mike Svoboda, John Snijders, the Holland Symfonia, Fabrice Bollon, as well as the ensemble unitedberlin.
 In 2007, he was a scholarship holder at the Villa Massimo in Rome.